top of page

 Production Team:

-• Writer/Creator: Lowell Handler
+• Series Creator, Producer, and Writer: Lowell Handler

-• Producers: Lowell Handler, Carol Bidault de l’Isle
+• Producer: Carol Bidault de l’Isle

 • Music: Malcolm Burn, Grammy-winning music producer